Say goodbye to the Pitt men’s basketball team’s 2016 recruiting class.

 “We wish Corey and Crisshawn the best of luck as they look to continue their college careers elsewhere,” Pitt head coach Kevin Stallings said Tuesday in a press release.
 “We will continue to support both of them through their impending transfers.”

-Along with Clark and Manigault’s transfers, Stallings’ dismissed true freshman point guard Justice Kithcart prior to the team’s regular season finale.
+Along with Clark’s and Manigault’s transfers, Stallings dismissed true freshman point guard Justice Kithcart Feb.
+3, one day before the team’s regular season finale.

 “Thank you so much to everyone at Pitt for the opportunity,” Manigault said via Twitter.
 “I have received my release to transfer and continue my career.”